steebchen/specs/errors/Readme.md

 # Open Questions?

-- Do we need error codes for anything other than the SDK?
 - Batch API and errors?
+Discussion https://www.notion.so/prismaio/Errors-Spec-Error-Arrays-4160085305444374a74f6a81b785e57a

 - Single errors or error arrays? (in the GraphQL layer for example?)
+Discussion https://www.notion.so/prismaio/Errors-Spec-Error-Arrays-4160085305444374a74f6a81b785e57a

 - Error slugs in place of error codes like: https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin/src/rules
-- What about ID/Date/Json/Custom types wrt error handling?